Guinea Fowl Behavior

 Predator Response

 When guinea fowl detect an existential threat, such as a coyote or a fox approaching their location, their robust survival instincts kick in.
 The first thing the flock does is fly to a high refuge, typically a tall tree, as quickly as possible.
 Once there, they patiently wait for the predator to leave.
 Eventually, the guineas glide back down to the ground.
-If they detect a threat in the air (such as a hawk), they will run to the nearest shelter instead of using an elevated refuge.
+If they observe a threat in the air (e.g. a hawk), they will run to the nearest shelter instead of using an elevated refuge.

 Posted